 Undergraduate Program in

-Summer 2022 was Hosted by University of Wisconsin-Madison
+Summer 2024 Session Hosted by Duke University

 NextGenPop Fellows will study population composition and change through the lens of pressing contemporary issues, including race and income inequalities, health disparities, immigration, and family change.
 The program includes a 2-week, in-person, on-campus summer experience and subsequent virtual components focused on research and professional development, as well as opportunities for mentorship and networking at the Annual Meeting of the Population Association of America (PAA).
 The program provides a stipend, room, board, and travel support.